Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 - For all [parameters][parameters] of the callee there must be at most one argument.
 - For all [required parameters][required-parameters] there must be exactly one argument.
 - After a named argument all arguments must be named.
-- [Variadic parameters][variadic-parameters] can only be assigned by position.

 ### Legal Callees